 - Use firewalls.
 Using a personal, or desktop, firewall is a critical security component for connections that are always “on.”
 Your organization should have network firewalls to protect network infrastructure.

 - Be wary of pop-ups.
 Use pop-up blockers in your browsers to avoid these nuisances.
 If you must close a pop-up window, use the “X” in the upper corner of the window.
 Also, be wary of email attachments, which can contain malware.

 - Never give out personal information.
 Guard your data as if it were gold, because it is that precious.
 Your personal data (financial, sensitive, medical, etc.) in the hands of a scammer can not only be used to rob you, but can also be sold for others to use maliciously.

 - Use anti-virus software.
 Keep your anti-virus software up to date and be sure to scan your device on a regularly scheduled basis.

-Increased diligence during the COVID-19 pandemic should not only focus on keeping yourself healthy and safe, but also on protecting your data and resources.
-If you would like more information on how Security Awareness and Anti-Phishing training can help, please Contact Us today.
+Increased diligence during the pandemic and awareness of COVID-19 phishing scams should not only focus on keeping yourself healthy and safe but also on protecting your data and resources.
+For more information on how security awareness and anti-phishing training can help your organization, please Contact Us today.

 Want to know how security aware your employees are?
 GLS is now offering a FREE one-time managed phishing test for up to 200 of your employees.
 Click for details and to sign up online: